We design, grow, and assemble collagenOur Materials

 Cells are the basic building blocks of all living things.
 They feed on the nutrients supplied and convert those nutrients into energy, making copies of themselves and rapidly multiplying tens of cells into billions of cells.

-These cells produce collagen and other proteins essential for creating leather.
+These cells produce collagen and other proteins that are the building blocks of our materials.
 Collagen is the most abundant protein in the animal kingdom.

 The triple helix structure of collagen then forms into fibrils.